 3. Use Naukri’s multi-select for the free tier (manual)

 On the Recommended, Saved, and Job Alert pages, tick the checkbox next to each listing and apply to up to 5 at once.
 It is the fastest thing you can do by hand.
-It still caps at 50 a day, and it will not answer screening questions or fill multi-step forms for you.
+It will not answer screening questions or fill multi-step forms for you, and a single account has a daily ceiling: what the Naukri daily apply limit is covers the number and what happens when you reach it.

 4. Schedule the rest across the day (automated)